Prepared to conduct pending 10, 12 board exams at first possibility:HRD

 The Bihar board has already announced results for three streams of class 12 and is in the process of evaluation of class 10 exams.
 The Uttar Pradesh board is yet to begin the evaluation and will take a call in this regard soon.

-Recently there has been lot of speculation regarding CBSE board exams.
+Recently there has been a lot of speculation regarding CBSE board exams.
 It is reiterated that board's decision to take board exams for 29 subjects of class 10, 12 stands the same as announced earlier, the CBSE clarified in a tweet on Wednesday.

 HRD ministry directs CBSE to promote all class 1-8 students to next class